Persistence K-theory: Filtered chain complexes

 We continue to denote by $\lambda$ the inverses of the maps $\eta$ and $\eta'$ before, as in~\eqref{eq:lambda-def}.

-\begin{rem} It follows from the diagram (\ref{lam-K-com}) that the map is an isomorphism.
-This can also be seen possibly in a more direct way by first noticing that the unit $e = E_1(0)$ of $K(\mathcal{C}^{\ta})$ belongs to $K\ac(\mathcal{C}^{\ta})$.
+\begin{rem} The map is an isomorphism.
+This follows from diagram~(63) in~\cite{BCZ-pkt-arxiv}.
+It can also be seen in a more direct way by first noticing that the unit $e = E_1(0)$ of $K(\mathcal{C}^{\ta})$ belongs to $K\ac(\mathcal{C}^{\ta})$.
 Indeed, consider the element This element is a unit in $K\ac(\C^{\ta})$ as shown by the next computation.
 Fix some $E_{2}(a,b)$ and write:

 where the second equality comes from the product formula in (\ref{product-use}) and the last equality comes from successive cancellations with only the first term left.
 As $e'=e'\cdot e =e$ we deduce that $E_1(0) \in \textnormal{image\,} (K\ac (\C^{\ta}) \xrightarrow{\; j \;} K(\mathcal{C}^{\ta}))$.
 Now use the fact that the map $j$ is linear over $\Lambda$ to conclude that $j$ is an isomorphism. \end{rem}